SylvanasGone/react-app-rewire-postcss-inline-comment/README.md

 # react-app-rewire-postcss-inline-comment
 This config will let you use inline comment syntax(like js) for PostCSS in a rewired react project

+## Motivation
+Sometimes I want to add single line comment in a CSS file, but using double slash by mistake, then much time spent.
+Thus, Why not enabling it?

 ## Environment
 create-react-app v2.0+, react-app-rewired v2, customize-cra